 There are many POS solutions that also double as payment processors.
 While convenient for low volume shops, these solutions typically come with fees that are well above average.
 An added 0.5% or even 1.0% might not seem like much, but at the end of the year, could be a pretty large sum.

-So How Do You Decide Which Processing Route Is Best for Your Retail Business?
+So How Do You Decide Which Processing Route Is Best for Your Small Business?

 Click below to find out more about KORONA’s point of sale solution.
 We are NOT a payment processing company, but we can help you find one that is a good fit for your business.